COVID-19 Vaccine And Varicose Veins: What You Should Know

 August 3, 2021 The Vein Institute

-The emergence of blood clots from AstraZeneca COVID-19 vaccine has seen an increasing number of concerns over the risks for those with varicose veins and if treatment is still possible for those who have been vaccinated.
+COVID-19 Vaccine And Varicose Veins: how might you be affected?
+The emergence of blood clots from AstraZeneca COVID-19 vaccine has seen increasing concerns over the risks for those with varicose veins and if treatment is still possible for those who have been vaccinated.

-While there has been a link between the AstraZeneca vaccine and a very rare but serious side effect called Thrombosis with Thrombocytopenia Syndrome (TTS), the likelihood of COVID-19 vaccines resulting in blood clots is extremely low – four out of every million people.
+There definitely has been a link between the AstraZeneca vaccine and a very rare but serious side effect called Thrombosis with Thrombocytopenia Syndrome (TTS).
+However, the likelihood of COVID-19 vaccines resulting in blood clots is extremely low – four out of every million people.

-The Australian Technical Advisory Group on Immunisation (ATAGI) noticed higher rates of this rare condition in people aged 50-59 years and recommend the Pfizer vaccine as the preferred vaccine for people under the age of 60.
+The Australian Technical Advisory Group on Immunisation (ATAGI) noticed higher rates of this rare condition in people aged 50-59 years.
+Hence, they recommend the Pfizer vaccine for people under the age of 60.

-ATAGI also recommends people of all ages who have had the first dose of the AstraZeneca vaccine without serious adverse effects to have their second dose, while those over 60 can be safely vaccinated with either option.
+ATAGI also recommends people of all ages who have had the first dose of the AstraZeneca vaccine without serious adverse effects have their second dose.
+Meanwhile, those over 60 can be safely vaccinated with either option.

 Close up of gloved hands holding a syringe and a small vial labelled COVID-19 vaccine.